 Penicillium

-This is a common cause of food spoilage and valuable for food and drug production.
-It was discovered in 1809 by Johann Heinrich Friedrich Link and is used in food production to create certain types of cheese and is responsible for the existence of the antibiotic penicillin.
-Indoors, you can find it growing on ceiling tiles and wood surfaces in the form of green or blue fuzzy mold growth.
+This is a common cause of food spoilage and is valuable for food and drug production.
+It was discovered in 1809 by Johann Heinrich Friedrich Link and is used in food production to create certain types of cheese.
+It is responsible for the creation of the antibiotic penicillin.
+Indoors, it grows on ceiling tiles and wood surfaces as green or blue fuzzy mold growth.

 Like the other molds we've mentioned, it can cause allergic reactions or infections in immunocompromised individuals.
-Some species of penicillum mold can cause serious damage if eaten or inhaled, however, so any mold growth you find in your home should be dealt with immediately.
+However, some species of penicillium mold can cause serious damage if eaten or inhaled, so any mold growth you find in your home should be dealt with immediately.

 What triggers mold allergies?

 Mold allergies are typically triggered when a person has been exposed to a high amount of mold in their environment.
-This can especially happen in environments in which there is a lot of moisture in the air.
+This can especially happen in environments with a lot of moisture in the air.
 Moisture creates an environment in which mold has the potential to thrive.

-When a person is exposed to mold there is always a high possibility that they can inhale the spores that mold spreads into the air.
+When a person is exposed to mold, it is always possible to inhale the spores that mold spreads into the air.
 These spores will trigger respiratory sicknesses that have allergy-like symptoms.

 What living conditions can cause mold allergies?

-Mold is caused by a combination of three factors: heat, moisture, and darkness.
-Suppose you are living in a dank house or apartment with frequently high humidity and not a lot of direct sunlight.
+A combination of heat, moisture, and darkness causes mold.
+Suppose you live in a dank house or apartment with frequently high humidity and little direct sunlight.

-In that case, you could be setting yourself up for a future mold problem, which is typically followed by mold allergy symptoms.
+In that case, you could be setting yourself up for a future mold problem, typically followed by mold allergy symptoms.

 If you are not getting a lot of fresh air in your home, that can be a major factor.
 Stagnant air can contribute to a mold's furthered growth.

-If you do not keep a particularly clean environment in your home, then you are practically inviting mold into your home.
+If you do not keep a particularly clean environment in your home, then you practically invite mold into your home.

 Can mold affect my asthma?

-Yes, if you have asthma then you best believe that the addition of mold spores into the air of your home will affect it.
+Yes, if you have asthma, you best believe that adding mold spores into your home's air will affect it.
 Mold exposure can exacerbate asthma symptoms and trigger harsh asthma attacks.
 You can experience the following symptoms:

 Do antibiotics kill mold?